ipikuka/recma-mdx-change-props/README.md

 ## Types

-This package is fully typed with [TypeScript][typescript].
+This package is fully typed with [TypeScript][url-typescript].
 The plugin options is exported as `ChangePropsOptions`.

 ## Compatibility